- Polygon price has maintained a steady correction trend since September 2025 amid the formation of a falling wedge pattern.

 - The open-interest tied to POL’s futures contract has remained stagnant around $65.4 million since January 2026, indicating a cautious approach among derivative traders.

 POL, the native utility token for the Polygon ecosystem, is up roughly 1.68% during Friday’s U.S. market hours to currently exchange hands at $0.093.
-While most of the major cryptocurrency show lack of recovery in the last 24-hours, Polygon price uptick came as a follow-up to activation of the PIP-86 hard fork on May 21st.
-The technical upgrade reduces that block production and network throughput to strengthen the network’s long-term utility.
+While most of the major cryptocurrencies show a lack of recovery in the last 24-hours, the Polygon price uptick came as a follow-up to the activation of the PIP-86 hard fork on May 21st.
+The technical upgrade reduces block production and network throughput to strengthen the network’s long-term utility.

 Polygon Activates PIP-86 Hard Fork